ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt04_acceleration_structure.md

 }
 ```

 Finally, the quality of your geometry can have a huge impact when building your acceleration structure.
 Try to reduce the number of vertices as much as possible.
 Grouping objects close together into the same BLAS can also have a positive impact.
 At the same time, try to reduce overlapping across BLASes and reduce empty space inside a BLAS as much as possible.
 Empty space will increase the size of a BLAS, which might cause extra AABB hits.
-Similarly, if BLASes overlap, we might need to evaluate triangles on multiples BLASes.
+Similarly, if BLASes overlap, you might need to evaluate triangles on multiples BLASes.

 {{< tabpane >}}
   {{< tab header="Example of a scene with a bad acceleration structure" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/city_scene_as_overlapping.png" title="Example of a scene with a bad acceleration structure: Significant overlap and empty space.
 This will result in unnecessary triangle intersections." >}}{{< /tab >}}